-1. Condensate Drain is Blocked
+1. Condensate Drain is Plugged

 2. Condensate Pump is Broken

-3. Evaporator Coil is Dirty or Damaged
+3. Evaporator Coil is Grubby or Damaged

-4. Evaporator Coil is Frosted Over
+4. Evaporator Coil is Frosty

 Our Experts Can Take Care of All Your Air Conditioning Repair Needs